grings/MemoryDLL/README.md

 ### Acknowledgments 🙏

-This project is based on the original **Delphi MemoryModule** project by [Fr0sT-Brutal](https://github.com/Fr0sT-Brutal/Delphi_MemoryModule).
+This unit is based on the original **MemoryDll-DllRedirect** project by [A-Normal-User](https://github.com/A-Normal-User/MemoryDll-DllRedirect).
 We gratefully acknowledge the foundational work that this unit builds upon.

 ### License 📜